mathiasritter/intelligent-agents-starter/README.md

 If you want to update this configuration, please edit the `build.gradle.kts` file.

-## 🆘 Troubleshooting
+## 🆘 Help

-Below are some common issues with solutions.
-If you run into any other issues or have any questions, feel free to contact me at [mr2n17@soton.ac.uk](mailto:mr2n17@soton.ac.uk).
+If you run into any issues or have any questions, feel free to contact me at [mr2n17@soton.ac.uk](mailto:mr2n17@soton.ac.uk).

-### NoClassDefFoundError: javax/activation/DataSource

-Gradle Wrapper is using the wrong Java version (i.e. not Java 8).
-If you have multiple Java versions installed, set the `JAVA_HOME` environment variable to the Java 8 directory when you invoke Gradle Wrapper.

-For example (on Mac/Linux), to run the Genius GUI execute: `JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_271.jdk/Contents/Home ./gradlew run`